Newborn Photography at Home: The When, Where and How.

-A simple nappy cover can provide you with beautiful images where you really get to see how tiny your newborn baby is and allows your photographer to take pictures of their beautiful hands and feet, details that you’ll love to look back on.
+A simple nappy cover can provide you with beautiful images where you really get to see how tiny your newborn is and allows your photographer to take pictures of their beautiful hands and feet, details that you’ll love to look back on.

 A plain bodysuit or vest can also be really effective for pictures.
 You want the focus to be on your baby rather than what they’re wearing but equally there are so many beautiful clothes for babies now that if you have a favourite outfit we can definitely include it.